This information explains the Memorial Sloan Kettering (MSK) Anesthesia Pain Service guidelines for pain medication.Back to top

 - Take at least a 1-day supply of your pain medication with you when you leave your home.

-Getting Your Prescriptions
+Getting Your Prescriptions Between Appointments

 Lost or Stolen Prescriptions or Medication

-- You may need a clinic appointment.
+- Call us afterward as you may need to come in for a clinic appointment.

 Contacting the Anesthesia Pain Service